besser82/libxcrypt/README.md

 compatibility for other operating systems' existing libcrypts, but we don't currently plan to do that work ourselves.

-It is also possible to remove support for DES, MD5, NTHASH and SUNMD5 password hashes, by supplying the `--disable-weak-hashes` switch to `configure`.
-This option implies `--disable-obsolete-api`.
-It should only be used in contexts where there are definitely no user accounts that are old enough to have stored their password with an old hash.
+Individual hash functions may be enabled or disabled by use of the `--enable-hashes` switch to `configure`.
+The default is to enable all supported hashes.
+Disabling the traditional 'des' hash algorithm implies `--disable-obsolete-api`.
+Security-conscious environments without backward compatibility constraints are encouraged to use `--enable-hashes=strong`, which enables only the hash functions that are strong enough to be safe for newly hashed passwords.

 The original implementation of the SUNMD5 hashing algorithm has a bug, which is mimicked by libxcrypt to be fully compatible with hashes